How Much Weight Can an Air Mattress Hold?

-To avoid any problems with a leaky air mattress (or worse, breaking the air bed) it’s important that you know how much weight an air mattress can hold.
+To avoid any problems with a leaky air mattress (or worse, breaking the air bed), it’s important that you know how much weight an air mattress can hold.

 Choosing the Perfect Air Mattress for any Weight; Pound for Pound

-To keep you from an awkward hosting situation, a sufficient weight-holding air mattress is handy to have on standby.
+To keep you from an awkward hosting situation, a sufficient weight-holding air mattress is handy on standby.
 Not only are they easy to store, but air mattresses also have individual pockets and inner baffles that efficiently distribute and align weight, particularly for spine problems.

-The average American weighs nearly 200 pounds, according to the CDC, with women averaging 170 pounds.
-Inflatable mattresses made from durable and high-quality materials can hold between 400 and 600 pounds, offering more practical bedding down solutions.
+Inflatable mattresses made from durable, high-quality materials can hold between 400 and 600 pounds, offering more practical bedding solutions.

-• A single person weighing approximately 300 pounds for a twin size air mattress
+- A single person weighing approximately 300 pounds for a twin-size air mattress

-• Two people weighing approximately 600 pounds together for the queen size mattress
+- Two people weighing approximately 600 pounds together for the queen-size mattress

 These are general guidelines, as an air mattress construction materials can inhibit its capacity to support heavier weights, despite it being of the sizes mentioned.
-Read the manufacturer’s manual for more specific guidelines on the amount of weight your inflatable mattress will hold.

 Generally, a raised air mattress will allow for more weight as there will be better reinforcement and higher construction quality than their thinner counterparts.